OpenINF/.github/doc/collections/_pages/content/setup--windows/Readme.md

 Of the Windows Server offerings, the Desktop Experience varietal is the only feasible choice as dealing with multimedia is often involved.

+Refer to the [Get started with Windows Server][] article to learn more about how to go about acquiring and installing it on your (hopefully) compatible system.
+Regardless of stated minimum system requirements, no less than 16gb of RAM would be recommended.

+[Get started with Windows Server]: https://learn.microsoft.com/en-us/windows-server/get-started/get-started-with-windows-server